ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

  ![Unreal AYON Asset Publish](assets/unreal_asset_publish.png)

 These assets are **used only to manage Ayon metadata** in Unreal, and they are not meant to be used directly in the scene.
-The first ones are used to store metadata of loaded assets with ``_CON`` suffix in the name, while the second ones for metadata of assets that are going to be published with ``_INS`` suffix in the name.
+The first ones, with `_CON` suffix in the name, are used to store metadata of loaded assets, while the second ones, with `_INS` suffix in the name, for metadata of assets that are going to be published.

 ## Static and Skeletal Meshes